-An entity that conducts any "banking business", such as taking deposits (other than as part-payment for identified goods or services) or making advances of money, must be licenced as an ADI.
-Recently, APRA released the Restricted ADI framework, which allows new businesses entering the banking industry to conduct a limited range of banking activities for two years while they build their capabilities and resources.
+An entity that conducts any "banking business", such as taking deposits (other than as part-payment for identified goods or services) or making advances of money, must be licensed as an ADI.
+APRA has implemented a Restricted ADI framework, which allows new businesses entering the banking industry to conduct a limited range of banking activities for two years while they build their capabilities and resources.
 After two years, they must either transition to a full ADI licence or exit the industry.
-As stated in question 1.1, APRA granted the first Restricted ADI licence in 2018 and as of January 2019, the first Restricted ADI licensee has now been granted a full ADI licence which allows it to operate as an ADI without restrictions under the Banking Act 1959 (Cth).
+As of January 2020, there is one Restricted ADI on APRA's register but several Restricted ADIs have since transitioned to holding full ADI status since 2018.
+Being an ADI allows such entities to operate as an ADI without restrictions under the Banking Act 1959 (Cth).